 All of the information sent out by administrators and academic staff comes via your University of Manchester e-mail address which you are allocated upon arrival.
 This can be accessed via the internet.
 It is your responsibility to ensure that you regularly check your e-mail account.
-If you believe that you are not receiving all relevant e-mails, you must inform your Programme Administrator immediately.
+If you believe that you are not receiving all relevant e-mails, you must inform the Information Advice and Guidance Team immediately.